-All documents created or held by the Department with regard to ABSTUDY are subject to the Freedom of Information Act 1982 ("FOI Act").
-Unless a document falls under an exemption provision, it will be made available to the public if requested under the FOI Act.
+All documents created or held by the Department with regard to ABSTUDY are subject to the Freedom of Information Act 1982.
+Unless a document falls under an exemption provision, it will be made available to the public if requested under the Freedom of Information Act 1982.